 First Choice Network

 Regence Blue Shield Northwest Health

 United Healthcare Managed Care

 United Healthcare – TriCare

 Please be advised that this list is subject to change, and although Lake Chelan Health has a contract with an insurance company, this does not guarantee coverage of the services provided.

 If you have questions regarding coverage of a service, it is recommended that you contact your insurance company directly.

 Understanding your hospital or clinic bill

-Although we are one organization, Lake Chelan Community Hospital bills separately from Lake Chelan Clinic.
+Although we are one organization, Lake Chelan Health bills separately from Specialty Care.
 We will submit a claim to your insurance company for services provided.
 If we are contracted with your insurance company, they will make payment directly to us for your services.

 When payment is received, your insurance informs us of what amount is your responsibility based on your plan’s coverage.
 Any balance remaining after insurance payment and any partial payment made by the patient at the time of service (if any) is due upon receipt of the first statement.